brettz9/webappfind/README-old.md

 when seeking to detect type information (beyond just reading the file extension).
-(It is a potential to-do of this project to allow `filetypes.json` to allow designation of local command line arguments to apps besides Firefox as well, but this would require first routing the request through Firefox or some batch/executable which did more pre-processing including JSON parsing; see also [atyourcommand](https://github.com/brettz9/atyourcommand)
+(It is a potential to-do of this project to allow `filetypes.json` to allow designation of local command line arguments to apps besides the browser as well, but this would require first routing the request through the browser or some batch/executable which did more pre-processing including JSON parsing; see also [atyourcommand](https://github.com/brettz9/atyourcommand)